 (ii) Operating Procedures.
 Prior to the start of parallel operations pursuant to Section 29.2(b)(4)(B), the CAISO and the prospective EIM Entity have defined, completed, and tested operating procedures for the prospective EIM Entity and its Scheduling Coordinator’s participation in the Energy Imbalance Market.

 (iii) Identification of EIM Available Balancing Capacity.
-The prospective EIM Entity has identified EIM Participating Resources and non-participating resources that it intends to designate in the EIM Resource Plan as EIM Available Balancing Capacity.
+The prospective EIM Entity has identified EIM Resources and non-participating resources that it intends to designate in the EIM Resource Plan as EIM Available Balancing Capacity.

 (iv) Flexible Capacity Requirements.
 The CAISO has received and stored all historical data from the prospective EIM Entity necessary and sufficient for the CAISO to perform the flexible ramp requirement, and the CAISO has established flexible capacity requirements for the prospective EIM Entity’s Balancing Authority Area and for the combined EIM Area including the prospective EIM Entity.